pnasis/USBGuard/README.md

 ---

 ## Requirements
-- Linux kernel version 4.0 or later.
+- Linux kernel version 4.0 or later (Tested on kernel 6.12.11).
 - Root privileges for loading/unloading the module and interacting with `sysfs`.

 ## Installation